Australian cricket team in the West Indies in 1994–95

 The Australia national cricket team toured the Caribbean between March and May of 1995 and played a four-match Test series against the West Indies cricket team, winning the series 2–1 with one match drawn.
-Australia's victory was historic, with it being the first time the West Indies had lost a Test series and the No. 1 ranking in 15 years.
+Australia's victory was historic, with it being the first time the West Indies had lost a Test series in 15 years.
 The Australians also played a five match series of limited overs international matches against West Indies and three additional first-class matches.

 ODI series summary

 West Indies won the series 4–1.